 The Group, in accordance with the policies of the TSX-V, may grant options to directors, officers, employees and consultants, to acquire up to 10% of the Group's issued and outstanding common stock.
 The exercise price of each option is based on the market price of the Group's stock at the date of grant, which may be discounted in accordance with TSX-V policies.
-The exercise price of all options granted to date has been based on the market price of the Group's stock at the date of grant, which may be discounted in accordance with TSX-V policies.
 The exercise price of all options granted to date has been based on the market price of the Group's stock at the date of grant, and no options have been granted at a discount to the market price.
 The options can be granted for a maximum term of five years.
 The Group records compensation expense over the vesting period based on the fair value at the grant date of the options granted.
 These amounts are recorded as contributed surplus.

 Any consideration paid on the exercise of these options together with the related contributed surplus associated with the exercised options is recorded as share capital.
-The Group did not incur a share-based expense during the period ended 31 March 2020 (2019: \$12,000).
+The Group did not incur a share based expense during the period ended 30 June 2020 (2019: \$12,000).

-Six million options were granted in the period to 31 March 2017 at an average exercise price of CDN\$0.20.
-Two million options vested immediately with an additional one third vesting on each subsequent anniversary until the options fully vested on 22 February 2019.
+Six million options were granted in the period to 30 June 2017 at an average exercise price of CDN\$0.20.
+Two million options vested immediately with an additional one third vesting on each subsequent anniversary until the options are fully vested on 22 February 2019.

-There were no share options exercised during 2019 or for the 3 months ended 31 March 2020.
+There were no share options exercised during 2019 or for the six months ended 30 June 2020.